Global $\mathbb{A}^1$ degrees of covering maps between modular curves: Introduction

 \section{Introduction}

 $\A^1$ enumerative geometry uses $\A^1$ homotopy theory over the category of smooth schemes over $k$ to explicitly analyze families of algebraic objects.
 Morel and Voevodsky constructed the $\A^1$ homotopy category of smooth schemes, which extends homotopy theory to algebraic geometry and views $\A^1$ as a replacement for the unit interval \cite{mv}.
 Applications of $\A^1$ homotopy theory led to generalizations of various profound results in enumerative geometry.
 Morel (\cite{morel06}), Cazanave (\cite{cazanave}), Kass and Wickelgren (\cite{kwEKL}, \cite{kwBezout}), and many others proposed generalizations of topological degrees of continuous maps as $\A^1$ degrees of morphisms.
 Kass and Wickelgren used Euler numbers of vector bundles over smooth schemes to count the number of lines on a smooth cubic surface over $\Proj^3$ over any field $k$ with respect to a choice of orientation \cite{kwcubic}.
 Hoyois proposed a refinement of Grothendieck-Lefschetz trace formula \cite{hoyois}.
 Levine gave a generalization of Euler characteristic of smooth projective varieties \cite{levine}.
 Asok and Fasel proved a refinement of Hopf degree theorem and $\A^1$ cohomotopy groups of smooth schemes \cite{af18}.
-Lastly, Kobin and Taylor extended Kass and Wickelgren's construction of Euler numbers to root stacks \cite{tkstack}.
+Lastly, Kobin and Taylor extended Kass and Wickelgren's construction of Euler numbers to root stacks \cite{ktstack}.

 Arithmetic properties of modular curves, such as the number of components of modular curves, change with respect to different base fields.
 Snowden gave explicit combinatorial descriptions of real components of modular curves \cite{snowden}.
-Over the real numbers, the components of $X_0(N)$ comprise of $2^{d-1}$ copies of $S^1$ where $d$ is the number of distinct prime factors of $N$.
-In this paper, we enrich the notion of degrees of finite, relatively orientable maps from a curve to $\Proj^1$.
-We then apply this notion to maps from coarse moduli schemes of elliptic curves with level structures to $X(1)$ with a choice of relative orientations using global $\A^1$ degrees of a morphism.
+Over the real numbers, the components of $X_0(N)$ comprise of $2^{\omega_{\text{odd}}(N)-1}$ copies of $S^1$ where $\omega_{\text{odd}}(N)$ is the number of distinct odd prime factors of $N$.
+In Definition \ref{naiveEulerequiv}, we enrich the notion of degrees of finite, relatively orientable maps from a curve to $\Proj^1$.
+Definition \ref{sum_local_A1} is another enriched notion of degree that emerged in the literature after we studied the former notion.
+We apply these notions to relatively oriented maps from coarse moduli schemes of elliptic curves with level structures to $X(1)$ using global $\A^1$ degrees of a morphism.

-Given a continuous map of orientable manifolds $f: M \to N$ of dimensions $n$ over $\mathbb{R}$, the degree of $f$ is the degree of the morphism induced on their top homology groups:
+Given a continuous map of orientable manifolds $f: M \to N$ of dimensions $n$ over $\mathbb{R}$, the degree of $f$ is the degree of the induced morphism

 The degree of $f$ can be computed from the local degrees of $f$ at each of the fibers of a point $y \in N$.
 Let $V$ be a small enough open neighborhood of $y$.
 For each fiber $x \in f^{-1}(y)$, pick an open neighborhood $x \in U \subset f^{-1}(V)$ such that $U \cap f^{-1}(y) = \{x\}$.
 Then the local degree at $x$ is given by the degree of